cirosantilli/algorithms/README.md

 Every algorithm is tested on a standard virtual machine with fixed memory and CPU, and has CPU time measured.

-Intuitive explanation and complexity analysis are accepted.
+Intuitive algorithm explanation and complexity analysis will not be included here.
+Consider <https://github.com/cirosantilli/comp-sci> instead.

 Solutions to *algorithmic* programming exercises are accepted.
 If after modeling the problem it boils down to a single well known algorithm algorithm, only state the model and which algorithm to use, but don't code anything.